LuxCoreRender/LuxCoreDeps/README.md

 by `CIBUILDWHEEL`, with the same environment (compiler version, docker image, etc.) as the one intended for the wheels.
 Please note that it requires to build a fake wheel in LuxCoreDeps.

+### Local recipes
+Most of Conan recipes used by LuxCoreDeps are to be found in Conan central repository (Conan center)

 ### Debugging
 Dependency build can be debugged locally using `nektos/act`